 - Students must submit official transcripts in original language with English language translation/evaluation (if applicable).
-All students are required to submit a course-by-course evaluation of courses taken at the post-secondary level outside of the United States from a NACES approved evaluation service.
-Students applying to Nursing and Education must use the World Education Service (WES) evaluation services. - Official copy of TOEFL, or IELTS if English is not the student's native language; students may also provide evidence of English proficiency from one of our approved language partners.
-GRE or GMAT may be used in lieu of TOEFL or IELTS. - All applicants seeking an F-1 student visa or on a valid international visa are required to submit a Saint Peter's University Statement of Financial Support with proof of funding.
-Contact the Office of Admission for more information. - Copy of main passport page.
+All students are required to submit a course-by-course evaluation of courses taken at the postsecondary level outside of the United States from a NACES approved evaluation service.
+Students applying to Nursing and Education must use the World Education Service (WES) evaluation services.
+This may be waived under the direction of the international admission office. - Official copy of TOEFL, or IELTS if English is not the student's native language; students may also provide evidence of English proficiency from one of our approved language partners.
+GRE or GMAT may be used in lieu of TOEFL or IELTS.

+- All applicants seeking an F-1 student visa or on a valid international visa are required to submit a Saint Peter's University Statement of Financial Support with proof of funding.
+Contact the Office of Admission for more information. - · Copy of main passport page.